eslager/TGIS504_Wi22/Lab8-CordovaSetup-instructions.md

 ![screenshot of SDK install](images/8-7.png)

 Once the install is complete, you must also install an Android Virtual Device (AVD), which is a mobile device emulator that you can use to test your work.
-In Android Studio, click the three vertical dot menu > 'Virtual Device Manager'.
+In Android Studio, click the three vertical dot menu > 'Virtual Device Manager', or Configure > AVD Manager (the interface varies slightly between versions and OSs).
 This will open an interface window where you can create virtual devices to emulate specific real-world devices--i.e. you need to choose what hardware and software your emulator will be modelled on.

 ![Device manager screenshot](images/8-8.png)